 Police Notebook: OUPD's internet site maintains material on a multitude of crime prevention and personal safety issues.
 The site is located at ou.edu/oupd.
 These programs are offered at least once each academic year; many are offered once each semester.
-For more information, contact the Office of Student Affairs at (405) 325-3161.
+For more information, contact the Division of Student Affairs at (405) 325-3161.

-Mandatory Pre-Departure Orientation for All Students

-Studying Abroad: The orientation discusses using the buddy system, best practices for personal safety and security, alcohol and drug use, and the emergency response protocol.
+Mandatory Pre-Departure Orientation for All Students Studying Abroad: This orientation discusses study abroad best practices for maintaining personal health, safety and well being, appropriate alcohol and drug use, and utilizing emergency response resources.

-Mandatory Community Meeting: OU in Arezzo holds monthly mandatory community meetings for all students studying on the OU campus in Italy.
-During these meetings, safety and security best practices are reiterated and students are encouraged to look out for each other and maintain the use of the buddy system.
+Mandatory Community Meeting: OU in Arrezo holds mandatory community meetings for all students studying at our campus in Italy.
+During these meetings, safety and security best practices are reiterated and students are encouraged to look out for each-other and maintain the use of the buddy system.